Attention deficit hyperactivity disorder (ADHD) in children

 We also use psychometric tests, such as Conner’s rating scale, which asks questions about a child’s social, behavioral and academic experiences.
 Other tests can assess a child's degree of attention or impulse control.
 We take the time to do full evaluations and to get an in-depth understanding of the child – and of the family's perspective of what the issues are.

-What are the causes of ADHD?
+What are the causes of attention deficit hyperactivity disorder (ADHD) in children?

 The exact causes of ADHD aren’t fully understood.
 The condition tends to run in families and may be inherited.
 A stressful environment may help trigger ADHD in a child, and research suggests that some toxic exposures, including lead, may play a role.

-How is Attention Deficit Hyperactivity Disorder (ADHD) in Children treated?
+How is attention deficit hyperactivity disorder (ADHD) in children treated?

-First, we work with families on making the home and school environments predictable and supportive.
-At home, a child with ADHD may need consistent routines and good sleep habits.
-At school, a child may need accommodations under the Americans with Disabilities Act to help create an environment that can support attention and foster self-esteem.
+• At school, a child may need accommodations under the Americans with Disabilities Act to help create an environment that can support attention and foster self-esteem.

 Second, we work with each family to provide the most useful treatment, such as helping a child develop social skills or referring them for counseling for behavioral concerns.
 We try to be sure that children limit screen time and get as much physical activity as they need.